-However, in all fairness, no machine would ever be accurate or capable to perform a full range of tests that Elizabeth claimed.
+However, in all fairness, no machine would ever be accurate or capable to perform the full range of tests that Elizabeth claimed.

-Elizabeth started to push the engineering team manager to make Edison development to run 24×7.
+Elizabeth started to push the engineering team manager to make Edison development run 24×7.

-When the manager protested as engineers were overworked as it is, Elizabeth hired a parallel engineering team and pitted the two teams against each other in a survival of the fittest race.
+When the manager protested as engineers were overworked as it is, Elizabeth hired a parallel engineering team.
+She pitted the two teams against each other in the survival of the fittest race.

 This kind of tactic Steve Jobs also used during the development of the Original Mac and the iPhone.
-But in Theranos’s case, the losing team would be fired.
+But in Theranos’s case, she would fire the losing team.

 Elizabeth also started doing ethically questionable things, such as running a pilot test on cancer patients, with the company Pfizer.

-She knew the product didn’t work yet but insisted on running real tests on the people who were suffering from serious illnesses like cancer.
+She knew the product didn’t work yet but insisted on running accurate tests on the people suffering from severe illnesses like Cancer.

-To highlight the severity of the issue, the blood test results are used to increase or decrease the dosage of medication or diagnose conditions, which may require immediate action.
+To highlight the severity of the issue, the blood test results are used to increase or decrease medication dosage or diagnose conditions, which may require immediate action.